General terms and conditions

 (1) For the use of the flexible mobility concept in the district of Rosenheim, a one-way ticket can be purchased for a single trip.

-(2) The one-way ticket must be booked via the app or by telephone and paid for in the app or to the bus driver in cash or by EC/credit card.
+(2) The one-way ticket must be booked via the app or by telephone and paid for in the app by credit card or to the bus driver in cash.

 § 19 Children and senior citizens